helenemartin/les_nuits_de_la_pleine_lune/README.md

 "Les Nuits de la Pleine Lune" is an app based on the moon calendar algorithm.

-It lays the basis for a social network for the lunatics.
+It lays the basis of a social network for the lunatics.